lepidus/fullJournalTransfer/README.md

 About
 -----
-This is an import/export plugin for OJS 2.4.6, 2.4.7, 2.4.8 and 2.4.8.1 for transfering journals among OJS portals.
+This is an import/export plugin for OJS 2.4.6 or above (the last tested was 2.4.8-4) for transfering journals among OJS portals.
 The content of a journal is transfered in the process, including articles in review, submitted articles, email and event log.

 System Requirements
 -------------------
-This plugin requires OJS 2.4.6 in both OJS instances (the one importing and the one exporting).
+This plugin requires OJS 2.4.6 or above.
+OJS 3.x is not supported.

+Although the plugin supports several versions, both the source and destination OJS must be the same to use it.

+Example:
+Origin and destination 2.4.8-1 version, supported Origin and destination 2.4.7 version, supported
+Origin 2.4.8-4 version and destination 2.4.7 version, not supported

 Installation
 ------------